sage-code/csr/content/productivity/testing.md

 In conclusion, preventing bugs, especially critical ones, from reaching production is paramount.
 This can be achieved through a robust testing strategy that incorporates various testing methods throughout the development lifecycle.
 Utilizing automation, early and frequent testing, and code reviews can significantly reduce the risk of bugs reaching production and the associated costs.

 ---

-## Smoke Test

-A smoke test, also referred to as build verification testing or confidence testing, is a preliminary test conducted to quickly assess the basic functionality of a new software build.
-It's like a quick health check to see if the software is stable enough for further, more in-depth testing.

-Here are some key characteristics of smoke testing:

-* **Shallow Testing:** Smoke tests focus on verifying the most critical functionalities of the software, not delving into intricate details.
-Imagine checking if the oven turns on and heats up before spending time on a complex recipe (testing all the functionalities).
-* **Early Execution:** Smoke tests are typically performed right after a new software build is deployed to a testing environment.
-This helps identify major issues early on, saving time and resources.
-* **Pass/Fail Criteria:** Smoke tests have clear pass/fail criteria.
-If critical functionalities fail, the build is considered unstable and needs to be fixed before proceeding with further testing.

-Here are some benefits of using smoke testing:

-* **Early Bug Detection:**  Smoke tests help identify major bugs and regressions early in the development lifecycle, when they are easier and cheaper to fix.
-* **Improved Efficiency:** By filtering out unstable builds early on, smoke tests prevent wasting time on detailed testing that might not be possible with a broken build.
-* **Increased Confidence:**  Passing smoke tests provide a basic level of confidence that the software is functional enough for further testing, allowing developers to proceed with a sense of security.

-**Smoke testing is not a replacement for comprehensive testing.** It's a quick check to ensure the software isn't in such a bad state that further testing becomes pointless.
-Once a build passes smoke testing, more rigorous and detailed testing methods like unit testing, integration testing, and system testing are typically employed for a thorough evaluation of the software's functionalities.

----

-## Dry Run

-**A Fast Checkup Before Takeoff**

-In software testing, a dry run, also known as a walkthrough or practice run, is like a quick mental rehearsal of a test case or series of test cases.
-You don't actually run the tests on the software itself; instead, you walk through the steps in your head, visualizing the process and expected outcomes.
-The goal is to identify any issues with the test cases themselves before wasting time executing them on the system.

-**Why Dry Runs Matter (and How Data Plays a Role):**

-* **Catching Flaws Early:**  By dry-running test cases, you can identify potential problems early on.
-Imagine a test case that relies on entering data into a specific field, but you forget to consider what happens if the field is left empty.
-A dry run can help you catch this oversight and ensure your test cases are robust enough to handle different scenarios, including the absence of data.
-* **Fast and Focused:**  Dry runs should be quick.
-The goal is not to comprehensively test the system, but to identify any glaring issues with the test cases themselves.
-This allows you to refine your test cases before actual testing, making the overall testing process more efficient.
-* **Improved Test Case Quality:**  By thinking through the steps and considering different data scenarios (including empty data), you can strengthen your test cases.
-This ensures they are clear, concise, and effectively cover the intended functionalities.

-**How to Conduct a Dry Run:**

-There are two main approaches to dry runs:

-* **Individual Dry Run:**  A tester walks through the test case steps on their own, mentally simulating the actions, expected outcomes, and how the system might behave with different data inputs, including no data at all.
-* **Group Dry Run:**  A group of testers discusses and reviews the test cases together, identifying potential issues and areas for improvement.
-This can be particularly helpful for complex test cases or when multiple testers are working on the same functionality.

-**Dry Runs: When They Shine**

-Dry runs are especially beneficial in these situations:

-* **New Testers:**  For testers unfamiliar with the software, a dry run helps them grasp the functionalities and user interface before diving into actual testing.
-They can consider how the system might react to different data inputs, including no data.
-* **Complex Test Cases:**  For intricate test cases with multiple steps and data variations, a dry run can ensure clarity and identify potential roadblocks related to data handling.
-Considering empty data scenarios can help refine the testing approach.
-* **Regression Testing:**  When re-running existing test cases after code modifications, a dry run can refresh the testers' memory on the steps, expected outcomes, and how data might flow through the system, including the possibility of empty data.

-**Remember:** Dry runs are not a replacement for actual testing.
-They are a quick and efficient way to improve test case quality, identify potential issues early on, and enhance the overall testing process by ensuring your test cases are well-designed to handle various data scenarios, including the absence of data.

----